 Getting to the bottom of why Qing authorities decided to impose the Golden Urn, what they thought happened during the ritual, and what Tibetans made of this unprecedented procedure required consulting sources in a several languages—most importantly Manchu, Tibetan, and Chinese—and visiting several different archives.
 Many of the details of the story that I found most compelling and unexpected came from Manchu-language materials.
 The Qing rulers’ mastery of the Confucian tradition has led many historians to overlook the fact that the Qing was a conquest dynasty and its ruling elite were as distinct from their subjects as the British were from the indigenous population in India.
 Throughout most of the seventeenth through nineteenth centuries, Qing colonial officials stationed in places like Tibet communicated with the central government and each other in Manchu.
 As a result, in order to get a feel for what it was like to serve in Tibet and to understand the origins of various policies like the implementation of the Golden Urn, it was necessary to read Manchu-language materials, most of which are still stored, as they were during the Qing, within the confines of the Forbidden City in Beijing.

-What challenges did you encounter in the course of researching the history of golden urn tradition?
+What challenges did you encounter in the course of researching the history of Golden Urn tradition?
 How did you deal with those challenges?

 How would you like Forging the Golden Urn to complicate or challenge our understanding of Qing and Tibetan history?

 Forging the Golden Urn is a revisionist history of Sino-Tibetan relations.
-As such, it challenges (and offends) simplistic narratives that have been told by both Tibetan and Chinese nationalists.
-It offends modern Chinese nationalist sensibilities by pointing out that Qing rulers did not see themselves as acting in the interests of “China” or the Chinese people, nor did they see themselves as “perfecting” or further consolidating centuries of “Chinese” sovereignty.
+As such, it challenges simplistic narratives that have been told by both Tibetan and Chinese nationalists.
+It may offend modern Chinese nationalist sensibilities by pointing out that Qing rulers did not see themselves as acting in the interests of the Chinese people, nor did they see themselves as “perfecting” or further consolidating centuries of “Chinese” sovereignty.
 Quite to the contrary, the Qianlong emperor and his agents thought the degree of control they had established (or hoped to establish) was entirely unprecedented.
 Moreover, their notions of sovereignty and the meaning of “China” were quite different from today.
 Historicizing concepts of sovereignty and faith—trying to figure out what these words meant in their 18th century context—was one of the key goals of my research.

 The book may offend Tibetan nationalists as well because many historical documents, including those authored by Tibetans, reveal that Tibetan religious and lay elites were not axiomatically opposed to Qing rule or the implementation of the Golden Urn.
 It was not perceived as some sort of violation of Tibetan sovereignty or religious autonomy.
 In fact, one of the more fascinating discoveries in the archives were the efforts of numerous Geluk monks and lamas to support the Qianlong emperor’s policies and even provide theological rationales for the Golden Urn.
 The Tibetan elites, however, were not push-overs.
 They also prevented Qing officials from implementing key aspects of Qianlong’s instructions, most importantly the emperor’s wish that Tibetans abandon their use of oracles and other traditional divination technologies.